jpalardy/jpalardy.github.io/_posts/2017-12-23-best-books-i-read-2017.markdown

 There was a lot of buzz when this book came out.
 It's all justified.

 This is a survey of theories, tools, and techniques.
-It takes so many topics and explains them so well -- it would takes months of research to get the content from other sources.
+It takes so many topics and explains them so well -- it would take months of research to get the content from other sources.
 Case in point: there's an extensive bibliography for _each chapter_!

 Whenever I've had to talk about system design since I've read it, I was grateful to have read this book.
-There is no right answer but you develop a sense of the trade-offs involved in different solutions.
+There is no right answer, but you develop a sense of the trade-offs involved in different solutions.
 You get a better idea of what questions to ask and what to look for.

-It also gave me an appreciation for all the ways in which things can go wrong with distributed systems.
+It also gave me an appreciation for all the ways that things can go wrong with distributed systems.
 It's a wonder that anything works...

 * [amazon](http://www.amazon.com/dp/1449373321/)